 Q. I don’t feel comfortable in group environments.

 Answer.
 Me either.
 People freak me out, and I loathe group work and large parties.
 I tend to walk around the edges and see what other people are up to, what they are saying, and then either stay outside, or jump in.
 So I set this course up to allow for this.
 You are free to stand around the edges and watch other people dance, and then jump in when and if the time feels right.
-I will say this - groups of people in recovery or sobriety workshops are not your typical "group environments" and the conversations that are had are by FAR more interesting than the ones that I encounter at, say, a yoga workshop or a business development course.
+I will say this - groups of people in recovery or sobriety workshops are not your typical "group environments" and the conversations that are had are by FAR more interesting than the ones that I encounter at, say, a business development course.
 There is a level of honesty, humility, and vulnerability that you often don't get a chance to witness or be part of.
-And small talk is almost non-existent because our kind of people don't small talk.
+And small talk is almost non-existent because our kind of people don't small talk (we just can't).

 Q. I’ve tried so many things - how do I know this will work?

 Answer.
 Well, you don't really know.
 I can't guarantee this will change your life or make you sober or anything like that.
 Because I don't know you.
 But I can tell you that if you show up and you take just one or two things away with you and along your path, then something has happened that otherwise would not have.
-I personally have purchased about $50,000 in trainings in the last four years.
+I personally have purchased about $50,000 in trainings in the last four+ years.
 Not all of them have "worked" or done what I had hoped, but all of them have built on one another and led me further down my path.